 - Gone Horribly Wrong: A human hooked up to the geth network in an attempt to control them.
 Except said human was an autistic prodigy with sensory issues regarding noise, and was driven insane because of it.
 Everything went to shit after that.
 As summed up by Gavin, "It all seemed harmless..."

-- Killed Offscreen: If Shepard doesn't go on the Project Overlord DLC, s/he'll meet Gavin in Mass Effect 3, who sadly states that David died when they were forced to nuke the facility.
+- Killed Offscreen: If Shepard doesn't go through the Project Overlord DLC, they'll meet Gavin in Mass Effect 3, who sadly states that David died when they were forced to nuke the facility.
 He then sighs, "It all seemed so harmless...".

 - Machine Worship: The purpose of the project was to get the geth to see him as a sort of god-figure, letting him control them.